-What Toronto streetcars looked like back in the day
+This is what streetcars used to look like in Toronto

 With a history that dates all the way back to the horse-drawn cars of the 1860s, the streetcar is the foundation upon which Toronto's transit system is built.
-There might not be as many routes as there once were, but they're still a crucial element of the modern TTC system.
+There might not be as many routes as there once were, but they're still a crucial element of the modern TTC.

 The earliest streetcars weren't operated by the TTC, which was founded in 1920 as the Toronto Transportation Commission ("transportation" would change to "transit" in 1954).